Janiana: Florent Schmitt’s Rich, Robust Symphony for String Orchestra (1941)

 The only commercial recording of the Janiana Symphony so far — with the Jean-Francois Paillard Orchestra (1966).

-To my mind, the Janiana Symphony is a gem of a piece that would be a stellar addition to the repertoire of any chamber or string orchestra.
-It is a piece that deserves to be far better known.
-If they haven’t done so already, here’s hoping groups like the Orpheus Chamber Orchestra, the Los Angeles Chamber Orchestra or the St. Paul Chamber Orchestra will decide to program this symphony someday.
+To my mind, the Janiana Symphony is an absolute gem of a piece that would be a stellar addition to the repertoire of any chamber or string orchestra.
+It is a composition that deserves to be far better known.
+Here’s hoping groups like the Orpheus Chamber Orchestra, the Los Angeles Chamber Orchestra or the St. Paul Chamber Orchestra will decide to program this symphony someday.

 __________________